Ylianst/ESP-IQ2020/documentation/audio.md

    audio_emulation: true
 ```

-Also, add the following sensor in the `sensor` section:
+Also, add the following sensor in the `sensor` section.
+If the use the ACE module emulation, you will already have this sensor.

 ```
 sensor: